fahadulhassan2/WeddingApp/README.md

 # WeddingApp
-wedding app for virtual inviation
+wedding app for virtual inviation and admin